 One way to get your dog to stop barking at other people is to teach them a different greeting behavior.
 For instance, if your dog barks when people are at the door, you can instead teach it to go to a specific spot or grab a specific toy when visitors arrive.

 Sit with your dog in the preferred spot while a friend slowly enters your house.
 Praise your dog and give it plenty of treats as it sits quietly.
-Once it is comfortable enough, have the other person slowly and gently pet it while presenting treats.
+Once comfortable, have the other person slowly and gently pet it while presenting treats.

 General Tips to Stop Your Dog Barking

-Is your dog still barking when they shouldn’t be?
-Here are a few tips that can help you change their behavior.
+Is your dog still barking when it shouldn’t?
+Here are a few tips to help you change your behavior.

 Don’t Reward the Behavior

 Dogs bark because they get some kind of reward from the behavior; otherwise, they wouldn’t bother.
-You need to figure out what the reward is and remove it so the behavior doesn’t become ingrained.
+You need to figure out and remove the reward so the behavior doesn’t become ingrained.

 For example, if your dog barks when confined in a crate, you shouldn’t reward it by letting it out.
 Doing so will only teach the dog that it can bark to get what it wants.
 Instead, wait until the dog stops barking before you let it out.
 You can then reinforce the good behavior with a treat.